antra-tess/llmframe/ontology.md

 		- When connected to the Activity Layer, a shared space can provide consistent access to external systems for all linked agents
 		- This pattern enables multi-agent collaboration through a common interface while maintaining the individual context of each agent
 		- Examples include community forums, data repositories, and integration hubs for external services
+		- Individual agents might not need to implement adapters for every external system (e.g., Discord, GitHub); instead, they can uplink to shared spaces that handle these integrations
+		- Communication with remote services occurs via the uplink protocol, creating a separation of concerns and reducing implementation complexity

 ## ACTIVITY LAYER